 Can I pay for my bond monthly?

 If you are looking to split your bond premium into monthly payments, the only way to do this is via a financing/payment plan.
-Most surety companies (including ourselves, Surety Solutions) offers financing plans, but the bond has to meet the financing requirements to qualify.
+Many surety companies offer financing plans, but the bond has to meet the financing requirements to qualify.

 The financing requirements are as follows: